Replit vs GitHub Codespaces: The complete comparison guide

 Here's how Replit and GitHub Codespaces compare across all nine categories:

-Category Replit GitHub Copilot Winner
+Category Replit GitHub Codespaces Winner

-Collaboration and Sharing Real-time collaboration Git-based workflows Replit
+Collaboration and sharing Real-time collaboration Git-based workflows Replit

-Deployment and Hosting Integrated one-click Separate hosting required Replit
+Deployment and hosting Integrated one-click Separate hosting required Replit

-Pricing and Value $25/month complete plan $10–39/month AI access Replit
+Pricing and value $17/month complete plan Usage-based with add-ons Replit

-Core Functionality
+Core functionality

 Understanding what each platform fundamentally offers helps clarify which aligns with your workflow.